23andMe/23andMeResearchKitModule/README.md

       studyContactEmail:@"my_email@email.com"
       baseURLOverride:nil];
    ```

 ####   Parameters:

    **allowedUserMode**: Either ```ORKTwentyThreeAndMeAllowedUserModeExistingAndNew``` or ```ORKTwentyThreeAndMeAllowedUserModeExistingOnly```.

    **studyDependency**: Either ```ORKTwentyThreeAndMeStudyDependencyRequired``` or ```ORKTwentyThreeAndMeStudyDependencyOptional```.

    **authClientId**: 23andMe API OAuth client ID

    **authClientSecret**: 23andMe API OAuth client secret

    **authScopes**: Space-seperated list of scopes to request from the 23andMe API.
 See the list of [scopes] for details on what scopes to request.

    **investigatorDisplayName**: User-facing investigator name.

    **studyDisplayName**: User-facing study name.

    **studyContactEmail**: User-facing contact email address.

-   **baseURLOverride**: Either ```nil``` or a URL to ovveride the default 23andMe API URL.
+   **baseURLOverride**: Either ```nil``` or a URL to override the default 23andMe API URL.

 ####   Set the delegate and present the 23andMe view controller:
    ```objc
    ttamTaskVC.twentyThreeAndMeConnectDelegate = self;

    [self presentViewController:ttamTaskVC animated:NO completion:nil];
    ```
 ### 6. Implement the delegate method to receive a response

    ```objc
    - (void)twentyThreeAndMeConnectTaskViewController:(ORKTwentyThreeAndMeConnectTaskViewController *)twentyThreeAndMeConnectTaskViewController
                              didFinishWithResults:(NSDictionary *)results
                                             error:(nullable NSError *)error
    ```
    The ```results``` dictionary contains:

    **completionType**: If the user successfully auth'd (and, for new 23andMe users, created an account) this will be set to ```success```.
 Otherwise, this will be set to ```cancelled```.

    **authToken**: 23andMe Auth Token for the user's 23andMe profile.
 Only set if ```completionType == success```.

    **refreshToken**: 23andMe Refresh Token for the user's 23andMe profile.
 Only set if ```completionType == success```.

    On access and refresh tokens:
 >Access tokens expire after 1 day.
 If you need to access a user's data past that, you can request another token using the last ```refresh_token``` that you were issued.
 Using the refresh token means you don't have to send the user through the "Accept" screen all over again.
 Requesting a new token set will invalidate your old ```refresh_token```.
 Be sure to specify the full scope when requesting a new access token.

-#### 7. Use the 23andMe API to retreive user data
+#### 7. Use the 23andMe API to retrieve user data
-   Once you've retreived an access token, you can use the API to access the information that the user agreed to share with you as it is available. _Access tokens retreived via the 23andMe ResearchKit module are only valid for individual profiles, so be sure to keep track of the profile ID that's associated with the token._
+   Once you've retrieved an access token, you can use the API to access the information that the user agreed to share with you as it is available. _Access tokens retrieved via the 23andMe ResearchKit module are only valid for individual profiles, so be sure to keep track of the profile ID that's associated with the token._

 ## Questions?
 **Questions about 23andMe, the 23andMe API, or interested in setting up a project with us?** Contact us at researchkit@23andme.com.